Opinion | Trump’s unforgivable sin: His covid-19 lies killed Americans

 “You just breathe the air and that’s how it’s passed,” Trump said in a Feb.
 7 call.
 “And so that’s a very tricky one.
 That’s a very delicate one.
 It’s also more deadly than even your strenuous flu.”“This is deadly stuff,” the president repeated for emphasis. … Trump admitted to Woodward on March 19 that he deliberately minimized the danger.
 “I wanted to always play it down,” the president said.

 “Play it down,” in this case, means lie.
 He promised Americans the virus would disappear like magic.
 He argued covid-19 is akin to the flu.
-He insisted it was safe for governors reopen their economies despite unacceptably high rates of infection and the absence of mask mandates.
+He insisted it was safe for governors to reopen their economies despite unacceptably high rates of infection and the absence of mask mandates.
 These claims were false, and worse, he knew they were false.

 When the president deliberately lies to the American people — as multiple presidents during the Vietnam War did (as we learned from the Pentagon Papers) — and many Americans die as a result, even loyal members of his own party must condemn him and demand he step away.
 His actions cost critical time, prevented earlier lockdowns and provided a false sense of security to vulnerable people.
 In all likelihood, tens of thousands of dead Americans would be alive today if he had acted with minimal competence and honesty.